dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 ## Conclusion

 I was able to get the general idea of what i wanted up and running, but there is maybe a bit more to think about when it comes to the idea of working on this more, or maybe starting some other kind of project that has to do with lines.
+I was thinking that this project was a nice start with it comes to making something interesting just using the THREE.Line constructor in threejs, but maybe it is called for to make another project based on this example but in a more general kind of way.
+That is to make a project where the goal is to make a javaScript module that I can use to create a group of lines, but not just lines that form a circle.